SohamAxel/react-playground/README.md

 ## Suspense

 We can use Suspense for contents which takes some time to load.
 It has a attribute called fallback which will show until the Component loads.
+And to handle error, wrap the Suspense in error boundary.

 ```JSX
 <Suspense fallback={<h1>Loading</h1>}>